 With the required 5U84 Primary Storage Shelf, the compute node operates at 220 VAC at 3.1 A with C13 and C14 connectors.
+The Storage shelves operate with C19 and C20 connectors.

 Compute node drives

 The front panel of the compute node contains 8 drive slots.
 The slots are numbered from zero in the left corner to 7 in the right corner.